MicrosoftDocs/well-architected/well-architected/ai/application-platform.md

 - **Does the platform support compute optionality?**

-   The platform should enable on-demand access to GPUs as needed, and provide a variety of compute options to help right-size the platform.
+   The platform should enable on-demand access to GPUs as needed and provide various compute options to help right-size the platform.

 - **Does the platform support MLflow?**